Which Of The Following Four Statements Establishes The Identity

 • Consistency: Values and principles tend to be relatively stable over time, although they can evolve and change as individuals mature and gain new experiences.

 • Recognition: Beliefs and values are often expressed through behavior and actions, which can be recognized by others.
-However, internal beliefs are not always readily apparent.
+That said, internal beliefs are not always readily apparent.

 • Self-Perception: Values and principles play a central role in shaping an individual's self-perception and sense of purpose.